China announces fresh military drills around Taiwan | Law-Order

 Shortly before the latest drills were announced, Taiwan President Tsai Ing-wen met visiting St. Vincent and the Grenadines Prime Minister Ralph Gonsalves, telling him she was moved by his determination to visit despite China's military pressure.
 "Prime Minister Gonsalves has expressed in recent days that the Chinese military drills would not prevent him from visiting friends in Taiwan.
 These statements have deeply touched us," Tsai said at a welcome ceremony for Gonsalves in Taipei.
 It was unclear if Tsai had invited Gonsalves before or after Pelosi's visit.
 "We don’t disclose internal planning or communications between governments," the Taiwanese foreign ministry said when asked by Reuters.

-Beyond the firing of 11 short-range ballistic missiles during the four earlier days of exercises, Chinese warships, fighter jets, and drones manoeuvred extensively around the island.
+Beyond the firing of 11 short-range ballistic missiles during the four earlier days of exercises, Chinese warships, fighter jets and drones manoeuvred extensively around the island.
 Shortly before those drills ended on Sunday, about 10 warships each from China and Taiwan manoeuvred at close quarters around the unofficial median line of the Taiwan Strait, according to a person familiar with the situation who is involved with security planning.
+A Chinese state television commentator said late on Sunday that the Chinese military would now conduct "regular" drills on the Taiwan side of the line.

-MILITARY TALKS SHELVED Taiwan's defence ministry said Chinese military ships, aircraft, and drones had simulated attacks on the island and its navy.
-It said it had sent aircraft and ships to react "appropriately".
+MILITARY TALKS SHELVED In Taipei, defence ministry spokesman Sun Li-fang told reporters that Taiwan’s armed forces had "calmly" handled the Chinese drills.
+Earlier, the ministry had said the drills had used warships, aircraft and drones to simulate attacks on the island and its navy.

+China's designated no fly zones, and crossings of the median line, have "compressed" Taiwan’s training space and will affect the normal operation of international flights and air routes in the future, the ministry said in a statement.
+Chinese foreign ministry spokesman Wang Wenbin said on Monday that China was conducting normal military exercises "in our own waters" in an open, transparent and professional way, adding that Taiwan was part of China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)